 There are three popular styles of feeder that use a weight activated system.
 Tube feeders, Hopper feeders, and Fling feeders.

 - Tube Feeder: My personal recommendation for a tube feeder is the Squirrel Buster Plus.
 I’ve owned this feeder for many years and the squirrels have never beaten it.
 It’s long enough that they cannot hang upside down to reach the ports.
 It also holds a huge amount of seed, which means less trips outside to refill in the winter!
 It also comes with a ring perch which larger birds like cardinals seem to prefer.
+Any of the squirrel buster series of feeders by Brome are great, check out our review article here to find the perfect one for you.

 - Hopper feeder: All types and sizes of birds seem to enjoy the hopper style feeder.
 Woodlink Absolute Squirrel Resistant Feeder